yantrashala/loopback-ssl/README.md

 - The `ca[]` configuration contains the list of client certificates which the server will authenticate
 - `"requestCert": true` enables mutual SSL authentication
 - `"rejectUnauthorized": true` enables the authenticity and validity check of client keys
-- For any reason, if the client certificate is a self signed certificate, `rejectUnauthorized` can be set to `false`.
+- For any reason, if the client certificate is a self signed certificate, `"rejectUnauthorized":` can be set to `false`.

 # License